 Add elements to list

-Load selected scene objects as elements into the current Set (only geometry is allowed).
-If nothing is selected, then it opens 3dsMax dialog ‘Select from list’ to pick objects by name.
+Load selected scene objects as elements into the current Set.
+If nothing is selected, it opens 3dsMax dialog ‘Select from list’ to pick objects by name.

 Add from layer/s